Data Analysis with Polars

 "Thank you for your great work with this course - I've optimized some code thanks to it already!"
 Maiia Bocharova

 The course is for data scientists who have some familiarity with a dataframe library like Pandas but who want to move to Polars because it is easier to write and faster to run.
 The core materials are Jupyter notebooks that examine each topic in depth.
 Each notebook comes with a set of exercises to help you develop your understanding of the core concepts.
 For many key topics this course is the only source of documentation for learners and comes from my time examining the Polars source code.

 An important note about videos: this is a notebook course and not a video course.
 Only half of the lectures have videos and some of the videos may have components that are not up-to-date.
 The Polars API has changed too often to allow me to keep videos up-to-date.
 I have instead backed the notebooks by an automated testing system that alerts me when they need to be updated.
 I release an updated version of the course every couple of weeks in response to changes in Polars.

 The course introduces the syntax of Polars and shows you the many ways that Polars allows you to produce queries that are easy to read and write.
 However, the course also delves deeper to help you understand and exploit the algorithms that drive the outstanding performance of Polars.

-By the end of the course you will have optimized ways to:
+By the end of the course you will have optimised ways to:

-load and transform your data from CSV, Excel, Parquet, IPC or a database connection
+load and transform your data from CSV, Excel, Parquet, cloud storage or a database

 run your analysis in parallel